phazelift/strings.js/README.md

 > Returns an absolute, 0 based index from a 1 based index positive or negative number.
 If index is negative then
 > it`s relative positive number will be returned.
 If index is 0 or exceeding limit, false is returned.

 **Strings.insertSort**
 > `<array> Strings.insertSort( <array> array )`

 > A basic insert-sort on array.
 Return value is just for convenience.

+**Strings.noDupAndReverse**
+> `<array> Strings.noDupAndReverse( <array> array )`

+> Removes duplicates from, and reverses the array.
+Only works on sorted arrays, which you can do with insertSort.

 _________________
 **From types.js**	( to be found in phazelift repositories )

-> The entire library is included in strings.js.
+> The entire library (1.8kb) is included in strings.js.
 Check the repo for general info and API.

 __________